 Denali National Park & Preserve is open year-round to visitors.
 The park is famous for spectacular landscapes, rugged peaks, and abundant denali wildlife.
-The Alaska Range, where Mount McKinley is located, splits the park into north and south sides.
+The Alaska Range, where Denali is located, splits the park into north and south sides.

 The North Side